msgflo/msgflo/README.md

 ## Communications

 All communications between the coordinator and the participants happens using the message queue.
 The network coordinator and the participants have channels to communicate, and when different processes provided by participants are connected with each other, these also pass through a queue.

+### Message format

+Each message sent between Participants and Coordinator has the following format:

+* `protocol`: Which sub-protocol is used
+* `command`: The command this message is on the given sub-protocol
+* `payload`: The message payload

 ### Participant discovery

 The network coordinator subscribes to a queue named `fbp`.

-Once a participant becomes available, it announces its availability by sending a message to this queue.
+Once a participant becomes available, it announces its availability by sending a message to this queue with `protocol`: 'discovery' and `command`: 'participant'.

-In case of fully FBP protocol capable participants, the message contains the following information:
+In case of fully FBP protocol capable participants, the `payload` contains the following information:

 * `id`: short unique name for the system
 * `label`: (optional) human-readable description of the system